BioForge: Gameplay

 BioForge centers mainly on exploration and puzzle solving using items, and also on fighting and interaction with non-player characters (NPCs).
-The objective of the game is not obvious at the beginning, since the player is unaware of his identity, which depends on his actions during the game.
+The objective is not obvious at the beginning, since the player is unaware of his identity, which depends on his actions during the game.
 The player has full control over the main character's actions.
 This was a deliberate idea of Ken Demarest and Jack Herman.
 Richard Garriott helped kick off the interactive movie theme.
-In a 1994 magazine article he said that "Interactive Movies have become a buzzword, so it's being applied to games which really aren't.
+In a 1994 magazine article, he said "Interactive Movies have become a buzzword, so it's being applied to games which really aren't.
 Just because a game has FMV that doesn't automatically make it an interactive movie, because you have very little control over the actor.
 Neither is a game in which you click on an icon, then sit back and watch a scene take place."

 BioForge has tank controls as in the player character can rotate left and right, walk and run forwards and backwards, and sidestep.
-The player can also enter a combat stance that makes several punch and kick movements and hand-to-hand weapons (if carried) available.
+The player can also enter a combat stance that makes several punch and kick movements and hand-to-hand weapons (if carried) available to use.
 The combat system has been described as being similar to Alone in the Dark.

-The body of the player character houses an exchangeable (and depletable) battery that powers various body functions put there by the experimenters.
+The body of the player character has an exchangeable (and depletable) battery that powers various body functions put there by the experimenters.
 Functions include a regeneration system that heals all damage when activated, as well as a powerful projectile weapon (known as the PFD Prototype).
 Upgrading and swapping the battery is key to the player's progress at certain points in the game.
 The player can also don a protective armoured suit that enables him to survive the harsh atmosphere outside the facility and explore the archaeological dig.

 Various objects, such as datalogs or healing packs, can be picked up and stored in the player's inventory.
 Selected objects are shown carried in the left hand of the player character.
 Several hand-to-hand and ranged weapons, as well as batteries and other large or one-use objects, can also be picked up during the game, but only one can be carried, using the right hand, and they cannot be stored in the inventory.

 Much of the game's plot is revealed by finding and reading logs on PDAs and notes left behind by characters, including accounts of experimental subjects losing their memories and lapsing into insanity.
-As the plot progresses, the main character automatically updates his own diary/log summarizing what he has discovered since the beginning and what has happened for the player to review, an event marked by a sound cue.
+As the plot progresses, the main character automatically updates his own diary/log and summarizes what he has discovered since the beginning and what has happened for the player to review, an event marked by a sound cue.

 A large portion of the puzzle element relies on accessing control and computer terminals in order to remotely control robots, open doors and bypass security systems.
-The puzzles are integrated with the plot, so unfortunately several have a time limit.
+The puzzles are integrated with the plot which means several have a time limit.